AbeBuck/BSU-Spartan-Team_FE-2024/Vehicle Photos/README.md

 Vehicle Photos
 ====

-This directory contains multiple photos showing all six (6) sides of the robot and one main view of the robot.
+This directory contains multiple photos showing all six (6) sides of the robot and one isometric view of the robot.

 ***